 The study area exhibits a temperature classified as S2 and water availability classified as S1.
 These two parameters are absolute parameters whose values align with the natural environmental conditions of the area where the soil samples were collected.
-The analysis of area temperature and water availability was conducted at the regional level, calculated based on the annual average values of the area.
+The analysis of area temperature and water availability was conducted at the regional level and calculated based on the area's annual average values.
 Theoretically, if these natural conditions are limiting factors, the recommendations do not apply because they are inherent environmental conditions that cannot be specifically treated for improvement.

 Peat depth is a key determinant of land manageability.
-Peat layers exceeding 3 meters in thickness are generally considered unmanageable for agricultural use.
+Peat layers exceeding 3 m in thickness are generally considered unmanageable for agricultural use.
 The soil is considered peat if the thickness of the organic material is more than 50 cm.
-The maturity process of peat soil is determined by the duration of anaerobic or aerobic processes in the soil, meaning that the water table is the main determinant of peat soil maturity.
+The maturity process of peat soil is determined by the duration of anaerobic or aerobic processes, meaning that the water table is the main determinant of peat soil maturity.
 In this study, the water table was mostly classified as S1, with only D1 and D3 classified as S3.
-In terms of the chemical characteristics of peat soil in the area, only the pH parameter is a limiting factor for land suitability for pineapple crops in the Perigi village peatland restoration area.
+In terms of the chemical characteristics of peat soil in the area, only the pH parameter is a limiting factor for land suitability for pineapple crops in the Perigi Village peatland restoration area.
 Soil pH greatly affects soil fertility and plant growth because it affects the availability of nutrients for plants.
-Ideal soil pH (around 6-7) allows plants to absorb essential nutrients easily, while pH that is too acidic or alkaline can interfere with nutrient absorption and even cause poisoning in plants.
+An ideal soil pH (around 6-7) allows plants to absorb essential nutrients easily, while too acidic or alkaline a pH can interfere with nutrient absorption and even cause plant poisoning.
 Therefore, soil reaction (pH) is an important parameter and indicator of soil fertility.
-The research area is peat soil with a pH value of 3.2-3.7 (Table 5). with very acidic criteria.
+The research area is peat soil with a pH value of 3.2-3.7 (Table 5) and very acidic criteria.
 This condition is very unsuitable for plant growth and development and is a limiting factor for agricultural cultivation.
 Pineapple plants themselves require a pH of 4.5-6.5.
-Efforts to increase soil pH can be done by providing agricultural lime and providing ameliorant materials.
-[64], Providing 15 tons/hectare of manure can also increase chili plant production, increase pH and also reduce carbon emissions.
+Efforts to increase soil pH can be made by providing agricultural lime and ameliorant materials.
+[64], Providing 15 tons/hectare of manure can also increase chili plant production and pH and reduce carbon emissions.
 Other parameters received an overall classification of S1, meaning they are highly suitable in terms of the chemical conditions of the peatland.